AN OVERVIEW ON WHY EVERY COMPANY NEEDS ONE BY YOUR BEST LEGAL ATTORNEYS IN RWANDA

 That said, I infer that even though an Articles of Association is optional in Rwanda, it is essential that a company adopts it since it provides for the management and organization of the company.
 I am also inclined to believe that with an Articles of Association in place, there is limited room for conflicts in the day-to-day management of the company since there are express clear provisions in the Articles of Association about how the company should be managed and who does what.
 In addition, in the absence of Articles of Association in a company, provisions in the law governing companies in Rwanda apply but in most cases these provisions are general and wouldn’t shush such dispute as good and better as Articles of Association which has specific provisions, thus to that effect would.

-At Stabit Advocates, we have a team of Business / Company Law professionals that will assist you in any commercial related matters you might have.
+At Stabit Advocates Law Firm in Rwanda and else where in Africa, we have a team of Business / Company Law professionals and the best Lawyers that will assist you in any commercial related matters you might have.

 Drawn and Drafted by;